From John Peel to Banksy, a unique character and cultural noterietay make the Albert one of Brighton's irreplaceable pub gems

 The Prince Albert Brighton

-A colourful pub with a musical past and present, unique and loved by all
+A colourful pub with a musical past and present, unmissable and irreplaceable

 Whether catching the sun out front on multi-coloured forecourt, or watching one of the myriad bands performing upstairs, proximity to the station means there are few who have not visited The Prince Albert, even fewer who later didn’t emerge abslutely loving the place.